The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

 \subsubsection{Host halo mass growth}

 One of our hypotheses regarding the star formation quenching of these low-mass central galaxies near massive halos involves the influence on their growth.
 To verify the existence of this effect, we examine the growth of the host halo mass of target and control galaxies.
 The left panel of Fig. \ref{fig:all_params_target_TNG_and_SAG} shows the evolution of the median M$_{\rm 200}(z)$ for Q (red line) and SF (blue line) target galaxies.
-In addition, we have added the v$_{\rm max}$ parameter (halo circular velocity, \textit{right} panel) as a dynamical mass proxy.
+In addition, we have added the v$_{\rm max}$ parameter (halo circular velocity, right panel) as a dynamic mass proxy.
 For TNG300, SF galaxies were hosted by less massive halos than Q galaxies, at least down to $z \sim 0.3$, where the lines converge mostly to the same median values.
 At this redshift, there is a considerable fraction of Q galaxies that inhabited more massive halos (see the shaded region), with masses above 10$^{13}$ $h^{-1}$ M$_{\odot}$ (its 84th percentile is about 10$^{14}$ $h^{-1}$ M$_{\odot}$).
 This trend was not observed for SF galaxies.
-At lower redshifts, there is a steep drop in halo growth for the Q galaxies, reaching a median value of $\log_{10}$(M$_{\rm 200}$/\msun) = 11.394 at $z=0$.
+At lower redshifts, there is a steep drop in halo growth for the Q target galaxies, reaching a median value of $\log_{10}$(M$_{\rm 200}$/\msun) = 11.394 at $z=0$.
+To see if this behavior is exclusive to Q galaxies near massive halos, we compare it with the M$_{\rm 200}(z)$ of Q control galaxies.
 We see in Fig. \ref{fig:target_control_q_sf_TNG} that the host halo mass growth for the control sample is quite different than the Q targets at lower redshifts, reaching a higher median value of $\log_{10}$(M$_{200}$/\msun) = 11.524 at $z=0$.
-The growth of the halo mass in SF galaxies evolves monotonically in both target and control samples, and resembles the trend observed in Q control galaxies.
+The growth of the halo mass in SF galaxies evolves monotonically in both target and control samples and resembles the trend observed in Q control galaxies.
 The median value for SF galaxies in the target sample reaches $\log_{10}$(M$_{\rm 200}$/\msun) = 11.549 at $z=0$, being slightly lower than SF control galaxies, which reach a median value of $\log_{10}$(M$_{200}$/\msun) = 11.582.